top of page

 • 3 min read

-Walk into any MMA gym and you’ll see two types of people: the ones who’ve been training since they were kids, and the ones who think it’s “too late” to start.
+Walk into any MMA gym, and you'll see two types of people: those who’ve been training since childhood and those who think it’s “too late” to start.

 If you’re in your 20s or 30s and just getting into MMA, boxing, Muay Thai, wrestling, or jiu-jitsu, here’s the truth: You are not behind.
 You’re right on time.